-In 2009, it was determined that the partnership structure utilized by the Partnership restricted its ability to grow in the United States.
+In 2009, Management determined that the partnership structure utilized by the Partnership severely restricted its ability to grow in the United States.
 Pursuant to the partnership agreement governing the Partnership, only persons who were residents in Canada for purposes of the Tax Act were able to own the Class A Units.
 The Partnership assessed several options available to expand its equity holding base beyond Canadian residents and provide long-term stability of after-tax income for its unitholders.

 On November 10, 2009, the Partnership entered into an arrangement agreement with the Corporation providing for the Conversion Transaction.
 As a result of the Conversion Transaction: (i) former holders of Class A Units exchanged them for Common Shares on a one for one basis; (ii) the Partnership and the General Partner became wholly-owned subsidiaries of the Corporation; (iii) the directors and officers of the General Partner became the directors and officers of the Corporation; and (iv) the Class A Units were delisted from the TSX and the Common Shares were listed on the TSX.
-Following the Conversion Transaction: (i) the Corporation carried on the business previously carried on by the Partnership; (ii) the Corporation did not retain any interest in the business carried on by the Corporation prior to the Conversion Transaction; and (iii) the shareholders of the Corporation prior to the Conversion Transaction did not retain any interest in the Corporation.
-The Conversion Transaction was completed on January 1, 2010.
+Following the Conversion Transaction: (i) the Corporation carried on the business previously carried on by the Partnership; (ii) the Corporation did not retain any interest in the business carried on by the Corporation prior to the Conversion Transaction; and (iii) the shareholders of the Corporation was completed on January 1, 2010.